Re-selling Your Condo

 Payment

 A norm is that a buyer shall pay the full price of the property to a seller upon a transfer of ownership at the Land Department.
-The terms of payment, as well as the mode of payment, is clearly stated in the Sale and Purchase Agreement executed by the Seller and the Buyer.
+The terms of payment, as well as the mode of payment, are clearly stated in the Sale and Purchase Agreement executed by the Seller and the Buyer.
 This has been long agreed upon by the parties during the negotiation of the sale.

 Registration of Ownership